How to write to a file in Python

 Get started with Replit

-Now, turn these concepts into a real tool.
-Tell Replit Agent: "Build a daily expense tracker that saves entries to a CSV file" or "Create a config manager that writes a dictionary to a JSON file."
+Turn your knowledge into a real tool.
+Ask Replit Agent to “build a simple logger that appends user actions to a text file” or “create a tool that exports a dictionary of settings to a JSON file.”

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.